Italy’s labor minister embroiled in family business scandal

 - High-tech Seattle cancer center wins reprieve as lenders take $135M loss

+After initially saying he didn’t know details about the family business, Di Maio, who heads Italy’s labor and economic development ministries, inquired with his father and acknowledged problems.
+He has distanced himself from them and vowed full transparency.

-Police have also searched the family’s Naples-area homestead after Mediaset’s Le Iene investigative program suggested some buildings there were unauthorized.
+Police have also searched the family’s Naples-area homestead after Mediaset’s Le Iene investigative program, which broke the scandal, suggested some buildings there were unauthorized.

-The program interviewed the elder Di Maio’s workers and first revealed they were paid under the table in cash.
+In his video statement, Antonio Di Maio acknowledged past “errors” and apologized to his family and the workers he had cheated out of employment benefits.

+But he said his son never knew about his labor practices and shouldn’t be subject to what he called “ferocious and disproportionate attacks” from political opponents.